clsacramento/prepcoa/neutron/delete_net.md

 ## First delete the network subnet

+Make sure to delete all vms or floating ips (if external) associated to the subnet.
 Verifying it is empty:

 Get the subnet id by doing 'neutron subnet-list'.
 With the id of the subnet, find out which ports are associated with it.